Welcome to The Chartered Institute of Arbitrators – New York Branch

 A Message from the Branch Chair

-Since the CIArb NY Branch was formed six years ago to serve the members of the Institute who are based in the States of New York, New Jersey and Connecticut, and to promote understanding and the practice of arbitration and ADR in the Branch’s three-state territory, the Branch has been a hard-working and vital contributor to the New York-based international arbitration community.
-As a result, we have experienced a threefold increase in Institute membership in the Branch’s territory since the Branch was formed.
-The Institute has designated Columbia Law School Professor George A. Bermann as the Branch’s Patron.
+We have experienced a threefold increase in Institute membership in the Branch’s territory since the Branch was formed.
+The Institute has designated Columbia Law School Professor George A. Bermann as the NY Branch’s Patron.
 Thomas D. Halket, a founder and past chair of the Branch, served in calendar year 2019 as the Institute’s first-ever President elected from the United States.

-The Branch’s many programs and events have ranged from roundtable presentations on practical topics for Branch members and guests (for example, Cybersecurity How-To for Arbitrators, and Damages and Interest Awards in Arbitration) to the Branch’s 5-day Columbia – CIArb Comprehensive Course on International Arbitration followed by the 2.5 day Accelerated Route to Fellowship (ARF), offered in tandem at the end of each spring semester since 2015.
+The Branch’s programs and events have ranged from roundtable presentations on practical topics for Branch members and guests (for example, Cybersecurity How-To for Arbitrators, and Damages, and Interest Awards in Arbitration) to the Branch’s annual 5-day Columbia – CIArb Comprehensive Course on International Arbitration followed by the 2.5 day Accelerated Route to Fellowship (ARF), offered in tandem at the end of each spring semester since 2015.
 To help promote diversity in international arbitration, in 2019 the Branch awarded full scholarships for the Comprehensive Course to three AAA Higginbotham Fellows and introduced a Comprehensive Course discount for ArbitralWomen members.

 Richard L. Mattiaccio, FCIArb, C Arb